Skip to main content

 Project view

 After importing the extracted spaces, they are all available in the main view, within the chosen project.
-In our case, we imported the 72 spaces of the input model, so we have a whole list of spaces displayed in the project view below.
+In our case, we imported the 73 spaces of another input model, so we have a whole list of spaces displayed in the project view below.
 You can use the search function on the top of the window to search for project or spaces.

 View of the imported spaces

-You can click on a space to open its view, and see the list of its model iterations.
+You can click on a space to open its view, and see the list of its geometry iterations.

 Model view

-The 3D view of the model that can be navigated
+The 3D view of the geometry that can be navigated

 Below is a comparison between the furniture in the IFC file and the imported geometry: only the acoustically relevant parts of the chairs and the table have been kept, which decreases the simulation's runtime.